Skip to Content

 Introduction

-Hoop Student provides information about different offensive/defensive strategies and tactics as well as other related topics within the game of basketball.
+Hoop Student features offensive/defensive concepts including strategies, plays, and drills as well as other noteworthy insights within the game of basketball.

-The section below contains brief details about newly published material and/or recently updated content in general throughout the site.
+The section below contains brief details about newly published material and/or recently updated content throughout the site.

 Additionally, more links can be found within the Offense and Defense web pages as well as within the Glossary.